josekron/Geolocation/README.md

 #Technologies
 I use Maven to add the dependencies in the pom.xml file.

 - Morphia: this component included in org.mongodb provides a DAO layer that is responsible of mapping the Object to MongoDB and viceversa.
-When the project are too big, is necessary Morphia because it abstracts you from the BD.
+When projects with MongoDB are too big, is necessary Morphia because it abstracts you from the BD.

 - Log4j: the project is integrated a system log with Log4j.